Welcome to the North West Clinical Senate team. The Senate is chaired by Prof Martin Vernon

 Caroline Baines

-Caroline Baines heads up the Senate Management Team as Senior Senate Manager and is supported by Pam Bailey, Senate Manager, and Sarah Ogden, Senate Administrator.
+Caroline Baines is Head of the NW Clinical Senate and is supported by Pam Bailey, Senate Manager.

-Caroline now combines these experiences with her long-standing passion of wanting to deliver the best possible services for our communities.
+In 2017, Caroline started in her current role which she feels combines her previous experience with her long-standing passion of wanting to deliver the best possible services for our communities.
+In her spare time, Caroline continues this passion by volunteering with local healthcare organisations.

 Pam Bailey, Senate Manager